cliffordru/mcp-meeting-agent/README.md

 ## Architecture

-The project follows a modern LangChain agent architecture with clean separation of concerns:
+The project follows a modern LangChain agent architecture with clean separation of concerns and **provider-agnostic LLM support**:

+### Provider-Agnostic Design

+The application is designed to work with multiple LLM providers without code changes:

+- **OpenAI/OpenRouter**: Use any OpenAI-compatible API via `base_url` configuration
+- **Anthropic Claude**: Direct support for Claude models (requires `langchain-anthropic`)
+- **Google Gemini**: Direct support for Gemini models (requires `langchain-google-genai`)
+- **Other Providers**: Any OpenAI-compatible API via `base_url` configuration

+The system automatically detects the provider based on the model name and configuration, making it easy to switch between providers by simply updating your `.env` file.

 - **LangChain Agents**: Intelligent orchestrators that coordinate tools using LLM reasoning
 - **Tools**: Reusable LangChain tools that wrap external services and APIs